-A soon as all admission information has been received, documents will be evaluated and the applicant will be notified of his/her standing.
+s soon as all admission information has been received, documents will be evaluated and the applicant will be notified of his/her standing.
 To accept admission to King's, new students must register within 14 calendar days of the date of admission or by June 15, whichever comes later.
 Should the applicant fail to do so, his/her admission is deemed to have lapsed.
 Admissions which have lapsed may be reinstated by another payment of the application fee current at the time of reinstatement.

 Students may write a letter to the Registrar requesting that their admission be deferred from the Fall term to the Winter term.
-Once a deferral has been made the \$200 Tuition Deposit is no longer refundable.
-Please see page 22 regarding refund of the Tuition Deposit.